 A study of the theories, design, implementation and evaluation of early childhood curriculum and assessment.
 This course focuses on the goals, benefits and uses of developmentally appropriate curriculum, effective instructional strategies and assessment.
+Offered fall semester.

 ECE 240.
 Children, Families, Schools, and Communities.
 (3)